nikpapage23/Book-Search-Engine-based-on-ElasticSearch/README.md

 ## 4. k-means clustering of books
 Performing k-means clustering of the books based on cosine similarity.
 Then, trying to extract demographic correlations between the clusters.

+### Datasets used:
+- BX-Books.csv
+- BX-Book-Ratings.csv
+- BX-Users.csv

+*P.S: They can be found and downloaded [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).*